El Topo: Release

-Controversy
+Rape scene controversy

-Following the release of the film, Jodorowsky courted controversy when he claimed that the rape scene was unsimulated:
+Following the release of the film, Jodorowsky courted controversy when he claimed that the scene in which he raped Mara Lorenzio was genuine.

 When I wanted to do the rape scene, I explained to [Mara Lorenzio] that I was going to hit her and rape her.
 There was no emotional relationship between us, because I had put a clause in all the women's contracts stating that they would not make love with the director.
 We had never talked to each other.
 I knew nothing about her.
 We went to the desert with two other people: the photographer and a technician.
 No one else.
 I said, 'I'm not going to rehearse.
 There will be only one take because it will be impossible to repeat.
 Roll the cameras only when I signal you to [...]
 And I really...
 I really...
 I really raped her.
 And she screamed."

 He went on to state, "Then she told me that she had been raped before.
 You see, for me the character is frigid until El Topo rapes her.
 And she has an orgasm.
 That's why I show a stone phallus in that scene ... which spouts water.
 She has an orgasm.
 She accepts the male sex.
 And that's what happened to Mara in reality.
 She really had that problem.
 Fantastic scene.
 A very, very strong scene."

 These comments, and others made by Jodorowsky throughout his career, faced renewed scrutiny in the wake of the #MeToo movement.
-In 2019, after El Museo del Barrio in New York City cancelled a retrospective exhibit on the filmmaker due to the controversy, Jodorowsky stated that it was part of a publicity stunt: "They were words, not facts.
+In 2019, after El Museo del Barrio in New York City cancelled a retrospective exhibit on Jodorowsky due to the controversy, Jodorowsky stated that the scene was not genuine and that he merely claimed such for publicity: "They were words, not facts.
 Surrealist publicity in order to enter the world of cinema from a position of obscurity [...]
 I acknowledge that this statement is problematic in that it presents fictional violence against a woman as a tool for exposure, and now, fifty years later, I regret that this is being read as truth."